 I live in Kildare with my husband, dog, retired racehorse, elderly bullock and our hens and ducks, and when I'm not at my local racecourses I'm usually to be found at punk festivals and gigs!

 The Writers And Artists Yearbook is a must.
 Study the listings, decide which publisher or publication your work is best suited to and follow their submission guideline to the letter.

 Not editing or checking for typos.
 If you applied to be a bus driver without being able to drive, you would not expect to get the job.
 Publishers and editors do not make allowances.
 If you cannot write and don’t present your work fit for publication, they will not read it.
 A standard rejection slip will arrive after a long period.
 Acceptances are by phone and within a week.
-Also beware of scams.
-Publishers pay authors and never the other way around!
-No contribution to publishing costs is ever asked by a publisher.

 Simply by writing.
 Just sit down and write the story you want to tell and complete the book you want to read.

 It is lack of interest.
 Readers don’t get readers’ block, they get bored, lose interest and put the book down.

 It is expensive to pay for an editor and for a proof-reader, if you are not able to edit and proof yourself.
 Your book must be free of all typos and grammatical errors before going to print.
 Print-on-demand now enables authors to cheaply buy just single copies or enough copies for family and friends.
 Amazon offers a service which deducts the production cost from the cover price when a copy is purchased, without need of advanced payment.